 The rune-cursed refugees from Fort Scylia are lost amid the vast Earthsea where the small coastal galley was never meant to venture.
-By the second day the mast and sail is repaired, but no one is skilled at sailing or navigation.
-One the fifth day a storm blows up, capsizing the vessel which fortunately continues to float.
-The foundering ship is soon blown up on the rocks of an unknown shore, a narrow strip of white sand beach backed by dense jungle.
-In the distance a watchtower rises from the jungle along the coast.
+By the second day the mast and sail are repaired, but no one aboard is skilled at sailing or navigation.
+On the fifth day a storm blows up, capsizing the vessel which fortunately continues to float.
+The foundering ship is soon blown up on the rocks of an unknown shore.
+A narrow strip of white sand beach is backed by dense jungle.
+In the far distance a watchtower rises from a jungle along the coast.

 After salvaging gear and equipment scattered along the shore, the adventurers head north toward the watchtower, passing a few small fishing villages carved out of the jungle.
 From the inhabitants Leelo and Mesmer learn that the settlement to the north is Nininsnal, a frontier city on the southern fringe of the Sheaim empire.
 Lodermulch trades a few bronze spears for local salted-fish, bread and fresh water.
 Three coastal cogs are anchored offshore.
-Ulfmar identifies Calabim, Illian and Svartalfar flags.
+Ulfmar identifies Calabim, Illian and Svartalfar flags in the makeshift harbor.

 A day of wandering around Nininsnal provides more details about the situation.
-This frontier city is far from the Sheaim administrative capitol in Galveholm, where the Grand Arch-Mage Tebryn Arbandi rules with a mostly-even hand, interspersed with bouts of terror when Os-Gabella goes on a binge.
+This frontier city is far from the Sheaim administrative capitol in Galveholm, where the Grand Archmage Tebryn Arbandi rules with a mostly even hand, interspersed with bouts of terror when Os-Gabella goes on a binge.
 Slavery is a pillar of the Sheaim economy.
-Most live in miserable conditions, though skilled gnomes captured during the brushfire-war with the Luchuirp often gain privileged positions as high-caste engineers, tinkers and mechanics.
+Most live in miserable conditions, though skilled gnomes captured during the brushfire-wars with the Luchuirp often gain privileged positions as high-caste engineers, tinkers and mechanics.
 But they are still slaves.
-The empire is represented only by a governing Marquess and garrison of archers, slaves and animated skeleton warriors shepherded by necromancers and lesser acolytes of the Veil.
+The empire is represented by a governing Marquess and garrisons of archers, slaves and animated skeleton warriors shepherded by necromancers and lesser acolytes of the Veil.
 The Marquess and her retainers mostly keep to the fortified compound at the center of town.
-She seldom interferes in local affairs other than taxes and major projects.
-At present these include a nearly-completed log palisade enclosing the town and the beginnings of a breakwater and jetty to protect a future harbor.
+She seldom interferes in local affairs other to collect taxes and undertake various civil engineering projects such as a nearly completed log palisade enclosing the town and the beginnings of a breakwater and jetty to protect a future harbor.

 Tensions between the local population and the Sheaim Marquess are high since the Ashen Veil is unpopular here.
-Krag discovers that a majority of the citizens still practice worship of The Order as preached by the original Elohim monks decades ago.
-Nantosuelta, the Goddess of Faith and War, is still popular.
-There are no major temples to any of the gods or religions, only small shrines and private worship.
+Krag discovers that most of the citizens still practice worship of The Order as preached by the original Elohim priests decades ago.
+Worship of Nantosuelta, goddess of faith and war, is still quite popular.
+Yet there are no major temples to any of the gods or religions, only small shrines and private worship.

-The Warlock Finch arrived ten days prior disguised as a Sheaim merchant prince from the far north, with attendant carriage, driver and footman retained to look the part (at 10 silvers per day).
+Ten days prior, the warlock Finch arrived in Nininsnal disguised as a Sheaim merchant prince from the far north, with appropriate carriage, driver and footman retained to look the part (at 10 silvers per day).
 The factitious merchant is covertly approached on the fifth day by the agent of an unspecified ‘local merchant lord’ looking to sell a special item, a magical fruit said to be capable of bringing the dead back to life.
 The asking price is a staggering 10,000 gold!
 A fully crewed sailing ship could be had for such a fantastic sum.
-The agent, known only as ‘Todos’, dodges questions about the source of the fruits, but Finch manages to extract the following:
+The agent, known only as ‘Todos’, deftly dodges questions about the source of the fruit, but Finch manages to extract the following: